The Pennants Project

 In 2014, Leonora Headly, Chair of the PTA at John Austin School in Pennants visited North Wales, visiting schools and meeting local people.

 Here she is meeting Jeannie Evans from Ysgol Gymuned Fali.
 Mrs Headly was delighted with the warm welcome she received and thanked the North Wales Jamaica Society for their hard work and efforts.
 “This appeal will make a great difference to our schools".

 The Jamaican Ministry of Education and the British Council were are also supporting the development of links, including twinning schools in our area of Jamaica with schools in North Wales under the “Widening Horizons” programme”.
 However in recent years the British OCuncil has stopped providing funding support for Jamaican links.

 John Wyer, Chair of the North Wales Jamaican Society, made sure that Mrs Headly saw some of the great scenery we have in North Wales.

-Liz Millman, is one of the team that set up the North Wales Jamaica Society and recognises that support and assistance for these schools is very much needed, and this project also acknowledges the shared histories of Jamaica and North Wales, giving schools opportunities to learn about Black History.
+The North Wales Jamaica Society plans to put on events and activities to support fund raising, and individuals will also consider making contributions as partners in this appeal, recognising that support and assistance for these schools is very much needed, and this project also acknowledges the shared histories of Jamaica and North Wales, giving schools opportunities to learn about Black History.

 (1) This village is situated on what was the Pennants Plantation.
 This was owned by the North Wales based Pennant family, who invested much of their wealth in projects in Gwynedd, including building Penrhyn Castle.